Connor Joe Player Props: Pirates vs. Giants

-Connor Joe -- with an on-base percentage of .257 in his past 10 games, 80 points lower than his season-long percentage -- will be in action for the Pittsburgh Pirates against the San Francisco Giants, with Anthony DeSclafani on the hill, on May 29 at 5:05 PM ET.
+On Tuesday, Connor Joe (.263 on-base percentage in past 10 games, 72 points below season-long percentage) and the Pittsburgh Pirates play the San Francisco Giants, whose starting pitcher will be John Brebbia.
+First pitch is at 9:45 PM ET.

-He had a hitless showing in his most recent game (0-for-5) against the Mariners.
+In his last appearance, he went 1-for-4 with a double against the Giants.

 Connor Joe Game Info & Props vs. the Giants